Food Trends: Superdrinks

 Most people like watermelon, which is why this refreshing superdrink that tastes of summer is more popular than others.

 Believe it or not, watermelons contain a substantial amount of nutrition.
 Loaded with antioxidants, minerals and vitamins, this superdrink is a favorite amongst athletes and gym bunnies alike.
 After exercising, watermelon water is said to hydrate the body and aid circulation, reducing soreness after a hard workout.

-Are you thinking of experimenting with this food trend in 2017?
+Are you thinking of experimenting with this 2017 trend?
 Perhaps it’s in the form of a vegetarian restaurant pop up or something a little different for your café.
 If you’ve got a health drink or food cart, even better – park yourself up next to a busy city gym or park on a warm day, and get creative!